mjabrandao/redis-collectd/README.md

 redis-collectd
 ==============

 Redis plugin for collectd.
-First pass, could use some refactoring and data type updates (see: https://github.mandiant.com/jalquiza/redis-collectd/blob/master/redis-collectd.go#L147-L148)
+First pass, could use some refactoring and data type updates.

 ### How it works